JavaScript

 won't see my button animation, but with or without JavaScript enabled the buttons will still link to the intended

 targets.
 Here is the location of this setting in several popular browsers.
+(These may have changed since I listed them)

 |

-| In my job as web programmer I use a lot of JavaScript to enhance my Perl and HTML, and as I discover new things worth sharing I will add them here.
+Before I retired, in my job as web programmer I used a lot of JavaScript to enhance my Perl and HTML, and as I discover new things worth sharing I will add them here.
 I started developing this page years ago, before I was using JavaScript professionally, so some of the things offered here may be useful and functional while others may only seem clever and cute. |

 Click this button to see image swapping in action: